Burlo Garofolo Pediatric Institute: Research activity

-This area focuses on the genetic basis of mental retardation, the neurophysiology of epilepsy and neuropsychology, focusing on specific developmental disorders such as dyslexia, dysgraphia and coordination disorders and exploring new approaches for the rehabilitation of learning disabilities and language disorders.
+This area focuses on the genetic basis of intellectual disability, the neurophysiology of epilepsy and neuropsychology, focusing on specific developmental disorders such as dyslexia, dysgraphia and coordination disorders and exploring new approaches for the rehabilitation of learning disabilities and language disorders.
 A recently established kinematic lab analyses upper limb movements and foetal movements, with the purpose of early diagnosis and possibly intervention.
 Finally, the physiopathology of neurological damage in mitochondrial encephalomyopathies is explored.